 These Mini Chocolate Zucchini Cakes are mildly sweet with great chocolate flavor and a hint of zucchini.
-Plus bite sized, so you can have several and not feel guilty!
+Plus bite sized, so you can have a few and not feel guilty!

 And my mom, at barely five feet, is adorable.
 See…